rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

-Note that at a first glance, it may appear as if the network were not being saturated but take into account that for large data we need to wait until the full sample is received before adding it to the total bytes received used to calculate the average throughput achieved.
+Note that at a first glance, it may appear as if the network were not being saturated but take into account that for large data we need to wait until the full sample is received before adding it to the total bytes received that we will use to calculate the average throughput achieved.

-Lets now run the same test but this time on the single machine using Shared Memory so we can use Zero Copy.
+Lets now run the same test but this time on a single machine using Shared Memory so we can use Zero Copy.

 * **Publisher side**